jtmzac/Anno-117_Trader-Specialist-Rarity-Tweak/readme.md

 # Trader Specialist Rarity Tweak
-Changes the weighting of each rarity for the four neutral traders (Diana/Valeria/Manx/Procurator) in Anno 117
+Changes the weighting of each specialist rarity for the four neutral traders (Diana/Valeria/Manx/Procurator).

 Values are the same for each trader by default but different weightings are used if my Specialist Pools Rebalanced mod is installed.